lmorchard/react-multiplatform/README.md

 * Web app manifest

+* Deploy web app to gh-pages

-* Use node-firefox modules in gulp to deploy to fxos phones?
+* node-firefox deployment in gulp is a rough story right now

+  * Would be nice if I could somehow make it live-reload rather than completely uninstalling, re-installing, and re-launching

+* Build a non-dev version of the iOS app

+  * Never built / deployed an iOS app before, no idea how to do that.

 * Button to purge completed items

+* Should inline styles actually live with respective components rather than in a central styles.js?

+* Exercise some more APIs?

   * Add saving to a remote server?

   * Add websocket sync to a multiplayer server for the hell of it?

+  * Geo for place-specific todos?

 * Where's Android?
 Unreleased, but under development?